cmolodo/covid-19/README.md

 Starting 2021-06-11, values only provided on the dashboard on weekdays.

-Switched spreadsheet to use reported cases/deaths/tests from CA dashboard instead of OC dashboard.
-However, because CA dashboard reported test numbers only go back to 2020-05-05, filled in previous values based on OC reported daily tests from 2020-03-04 to 202-05-04.
-Test numbers and percent positives on the spreadsheet prior to 2021-05-05 are therefore only an approximation.
+Switched spreadsheet to use reported cases/deaths from CA dashboard instead of OC dashboard.
+However, because CA dashboard reported test numbers are clearly missing a large number of reported tests, the spreadsheet will switch to calculating percent positivity from CA cases/tests based on date of test rather than date reported.
+(When all the "daily" reported tests are subtracted from the current reported total, it leaves over 300k tests on 2020-05-04, which is clearly incorrect.)

 #### Placer County